graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-09/papers/2025-09-29-metacognitive-reuse.md

 ### Their method

 **Behaviour curation** &ensp; There is a lack of formal definition of behaviour.
-With the risk of repeating myself, authors define it _in the main text_ as "a reusable skill---concise piece of knowledge---distilled from an LLM's chain of thought" (p.4).
+At the risk of repeating myself, authors define it _in the main text_ as "a reusable skill---concise piece of knowledge---distilled from an LLM's chain of thought" (p.4).
 E.g.: